 This guy installed an NVIDIA Gigabyte GeForce GTX 1070 Ti Windforce along with a FreeSync -capable Radeon RX Vega 64 on his i7-8700K test system.
 After installing the FreeSync display is hooked up to the AMD GPU’s display outputs via Displayport and installed both NVIDIA and AMD drivers simultaneously while enabling FreeSync in the Radeon settings.

-The difference compared to the APU method is that the APU’s integrated graphics is listed a ‘power saving’ system, so it allows you to prioritize a high performance’ GPU while there is no such thing in the second method.
+The difference compared to the APU method is that the APU’s integrated graphics are listed as a ‘power saving’ system, so it allows you to prioritize a high performance’ GPU while there is no such thing in the second method.
 And logically most of the users don’t have two graphics card and if they had, they would simply plug their monitors into it.
-Aside from this kind of hacks, there is no reason for the GPU selection option to exist.
+Aside from this kind of hacks, there is no reason for the GPU selection option to existing.

 He then hooked his AMD GPU to the FreeSync monitor but the game is set to the NVIDIA GPU for rendering.
 The refresh rates were fluctuating showing that FreeSync is working even while rendering on the NVIDIA GPU.
 Though this trick works, there are drawbacks.
 Without the ability to select the primary rendering GPU in Windows or NVIDIA Control panel you are limited to only certain games that offer GPU selectors which are very rare.
 Some games have this feature is Shadow of War, Hitman, Battlefield, GTA 5, Fortnite, Far Cry 5 and Watch Dogs 2 of which the trick failed on the Far Cry 5 and Watch Dogs 2 when the user tried this hack.